Commissioning

 What Might It Cost To Commission A New Musical Work?

-There are a great many factors that affect the investment in co-creating a new piece of music.
+Many factors affect the investment in co-creating a new piece of music.
 Here are a few:

 What are the Steps for Commissioning?

-- If we agree to move forward, I will create a simple, written agreement and send it to you to make sure I captured what we discussed accurately.
+3. If we agree to move forward, I will create a simple, written agreement and send it to you to ensure I accurately capture our discussion.

-- We will have aome correspondence, and another meeting, if wanted, to fine tune the agreement.
+4. We will have some correspondence, and another meeting, if wanted, to fine-tune the agreement.

-- Once the agreement is signed, half of the total commissioning fee will be due before I start to work on the piece, and the other half upon the piece's completion.
+5. Once the agreement is signed, half of the commissioning fee will be due before I start to work on the piece, and the other half will be due upon completion.

-- We will be in communication throughout the compositional process collaborating to create the best work possible.
+6. We will be in communication throughout the compositional process, collaborating to create the best work possible.

-If possible, - I will attend one of the final rehearsals - in person or virutually - to help you or your ensemble to better realize our mutual musical intentions for the new work.
+8. I will attend one of the final rehearsals - in person or virtually - to help you or your ensemble better realize our mutual musical intentions for the new work.

 Additional Reading On Commissioning Composers